Brackettville, Texas: Transportation

 U.S. Route 90 runs along the southern edge of Brackettville, leading east 39 mi to Uvalde and west 30 mi to Del Rio.
 Texas State Highway 131 runs south from Brackettville 45 mi to Eagle Pass.

 The closest airport with commercial airline service is Del Rio International Airport, on the west side of Del Rio, 32 mi from Brackettville.

 Climate

-Brackettville has a humid subtropical climate (Köppen Cfa) bordering on a hot semi-arid climate (Köppen BSh) with hot summers, mild winters, and variable but moderate rainfall.
+Brackettville has a humid subtropical climate (Köppen Cfa) bordering on a hot semiarid climate (Köppen BSh) with hot summers, mild winters, and variable but moderate rainfall.